 How to Approach Each Type of AP® Psychology Multiple-Choice Question (MCQ)

-The AP® Psychology exam includes two sections: multiple-choice questions (MCQs) and free-response questions (FRQs).
-We will review the 6 types of MCQs and provide key strategies for efficient exam prep so you can succeed on test day.
+The AP® Psychology exam includes 2 sections: multiple-choice questions (MCQs) and free-response questions (FRQs).
+We will review the 6 types of MCQs and provide key strategies for efficient exam prep.

-The AP Psychology MCQ section is worth 66.7% of your score and consists of 75 questions, each with four answer choices.
+The AP Psychology MCQ section is worth 66.7% of your score and consists of 75 questions, each with 4 answer choices.
 You’ll encounter these 6 types of MCQs on the exam:

 Struggling with AP Psych?